orblivion/debug-cron/README.md

     sudo ./install.sh

-This just creates the directory in /var/ for us use for communicating between the processes.
+This just creates the directories in /var/ for us use for communicating between the processes.

 ## Use